Skip to content

 What is strategy?

 At Cast from Clay, we think of strategy as the prioritised deployment of limited resources against agreed objectives.
 If you have unlimited resources, it matters not how you use them.
 Do everything all the time.
-(And drop me an email while you’re at it.)
 Most of us are not in that position.
-We must be selective in how we expend our resources (staff, budget, reputation, etc), in what order, and to what end.
+We must be selective in how we expend our resources (staff, budget, reputation, etc.), in what order, and to what end.
 Coming up with a commonly accepted roadmap, a strategy, keeps us focused on what is important.

 A clear strategic vision permits ruthless clarity of thought and focus.
 It helps us say “no” to things that will distract us.
 This in turn allows us to efficiently allocate resources, which increases the likelihood of impact.
 So, as someone much wiser than me once said, strategy is making sure you do the right thing.
 Whereas execution is doing things right.